Making things move

 We were tasked with creating a questionnaire for Away Resorts.
-Introducing animations helped the web app feel fun and relevant and helped try and get users to the end of the questionnaire as they would be more engaged.
-Each question has a relating visual that added humour and communicated the brands' tone of voice.
+Introducing animations not only helped the web app feel fun and relevant, but also helped drive audience traffic and enhance overall brand engagement.
+Each question had an accompanying relevant humourous visual reinforcing the Away Resorts brands tone of voice.

 Animated social media loops

-We created a number of animations for our own instagram feed, for a number of seasonal holidays including Halloween, Guy Fawkes Day and Christmas.
+Here are some recent animations for our own instagram feed, for a number of seasonal holidays including Halloween, Guy Fawkes Day and Christmas.
 Looping animations are an effective way of creating interest whilst people scroll down their feeds.
-Leveraging seasonal events can help your brand reach your audience in a non sales way and create some brand love.
+Leveraging seasonal events can help your brand stand out from the crowd, reaching your audience in a non sales way and creating some brand love.

-These looping animations also work really well for email newsletters or promotional emails.
-The email below brought a very dry subject to life and the humour cut through when every day people were getting the same sort of GDPR email in their inbox.
+These looping animations also work really well for email newsletters and promotional emails.
+Our own email for GDPR below brought a very dry subject to life and the humour helped cut through the numerous GDPR emails that people were getting in their inbox daily at that time.

 By implementing movement we can increase user interaction and create a sense of character.
-Creating micro interactions helps make the site more alive and human, but the over use of animation that gets in the way is annoying and purposeless.
-At Gendall, animation always has a reason, either to communicate a story or in some cases to mask loading time so the user doesn't get annoyed while we fetch data.
+Creating micro interactions helps make the site more alive and human.
+At Gendall, animation always has a reason, either to communicate a story or in some cases to mask loading time on a website so the user is entertained whilst data is loading.

 3D/ CGI animated title animations

 These videos demonstrate a different way to achieve a result.
-They're animations built in 3D and are beginning and end sequences for our clients Youtube videos.
-They're humorous and creative giving the user a smile in the mind while communicating the breadth and depth of Away Resorts' offering.
+These animations are built in 3D and they are the beginning and end sequences for Youtube videos for our client - Away Resorts.
+They're humorous and creative giving the user a smile in the mind whilst communicating the breadth and depth of the Away Resorts' offering.